logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/feature_logging.md

 ## Materializing Logs

 Besides the scheduled materialization job, you can materialize logs from Kafka to the offline store on demand.
 This does not pause the scheduled job.
+By default, it materializes both transformed and untransformed logs, optionally specifying whether to materialize transformed (transformed=True) or untransformed (transformed=False) logs.

 ### Materialize Logs